-13.2.2 Fluvial flood risk
+14.2.2 Fluvial flood risk

 There are several watercourses throughout the study area which are identified to contribute to fluvial flood risk.
+The River Ems, Bosham Stream and Lavant are chalkfed and their flows can vary seasonally depending on groundwater levels.
 Flood Zone mapping and climate change mapping of the fluvial flood risk in the Local Plan area has been prepared as part of the Level 1 SFRA.

-13.2.3 Tidal flood risk
+14.2.3 Tidal flood risk